Sony DRE 2000 Digital Reverberator

 Reverberation parameters easily programmed

-The reverberation parameters which determine the reverberation characteristics are easily programmed with the parameter buttons on the supplied remote control unit.
+The reverberation parameters which determine the reverberation characteristics are easily programmed with the parameter buttons on the supplied remote-control unit.

-Programs can be memorized
+Programs can be memorised

 Up to 10 programs can be stored in the non-volatile memory for later recall.